 Recovery for All

 The assessment will evaluate NAMI National first, identifying strengths and weaknesses throughout the structure, mission, programs, etc., concurrently developing a replicable assessment tool for NAMI state and local affiliates.
-NAMI will utilize that information to build upon its identified strengths while creating strategies using resources and partnerships to meet the needs of diverse communities more effectively.
+NAMI will utilize that information to build upon its identified strengths while creating strategies using resources and partnerships to meet the needs of diverse

 The assessment tool utilized by our consultant, the Outcomes Management Group (OMG), was among 17 cultural competence instruments analyzed in a 2006 review conducted by experts from the University of South Florida Department of Child & Family Studies, Louis de la Parte Florida Mental Health Institute.
 In this review, the most common working definition of cultural competence, occurring in 8 of the 17 instruments, was one offered by Cross, et al. (1989)—the OMG model was included among these 8 instruments (Harper et al., 2006).
 The analysis of the 17 instruments also yielded a compilation of 8 common domains which are utilized in OMG model currently utilized in the assessment NAMI National.